 8.Building a niche with events

 You could build a niche for certain events.
 Be it blogger meet or small business breakfast meets, find a niche and make the most of it.
 Ask your visitors to review you on Google or tag you on Facebook.
 This will build your reputation in that niche.
-User-generated content is the present word-of-mouth in hospitality industry
+User-generated content is the present word-of-mouth in the hospitality industry

 9.Build excitement before the visit